ans-group/docs.ukfast.co.uk/source/security/log4shell.md

 ### In releases >=2.10

 This behaviour can be mitigated by setting either the system property `log4j2.formatMsgNoLookups` or the environment variable `LOG4J_FORMAT_MSG_NO_LOOKUPS` to true.

+This will not mitigate against the lower impact [CVE-2021-45046](https://cve.mitre.org/cgi-bin/cvename.cgi?name=2021-45046) and the recommended actions are now to update relevant software.
+The effect of this flaw is susceptibility to potential **Denial of Service** attacks.

+Further mitigation can be achieved by removing the **JndiLookup class** from the classpath: `zip -q -d log4j-core-*.jar org/apache/logging/log4j/core/lookup/JndiLookup.class.`

 ### For releases from 2.0-beta9 to 2.10.0